-What is probably missing in the Diaspora linkage with the destination is the minimal integration of members with the host community in terms of housing social life and participation in civic and political activities.
-Apart from the inter-marriage between some members of the Diasporic community and Ghanaians which entails some familial contacts across national lines, the Nigerian communities tend to be segregated and largely nucleated in specific locations in the country.
+What is probably missing in the Nigerian Diaspora linkage with the destination is the minimal integration of its members with the host community in terms of housing social life and participation in civic and political activities.
+Apart from the inter-marriage between some members of the Diasporic community and Ghanaians which entails some familial contacts across national lines, the Nigerian communities tend to be segregated and largely nucleated in specific locations in the country, especially within the urban areas.